prolixab/learnrevit/modules/module01/exercise1.md

 ---
 layout: page
-title: Module 1 - Exercise 1
+title: Modeling Building Elements - Exercise 1
 permalink: /modules/module01/exercise1
 exclude: true
 ---

-# Modeling Building Elements

-## Exercise 1 --- Modeling Exterior and Interior Walls
+## Modeling Exterior and Interior Walls

-**In this exercise, you will complete the development of both exterior and interior walls using a DWG underlay as a guide.**
+**In this exercise, you will complete the development of both exterior and interior walls using an underlay as a guide.
+Note that the underlay serves only as a rough guide - exactness is not expected.**

 Objectives: